intellivoid/AsyncAPY/docs/protocol.rst

 The protocol - Supported encodings
 -----------------------------------

-This server specifically deals with JSON and ZiProto encoded payloads, depending on configuration and/or client specifications (ZiProto is highly recommended for internal purposes as it has less overhead than JSON)
+AsyncAPY has been designed to deal with JSON and ZiProto encoded payloads, depending on configuration and/or client specifications (ZiProto is highly recommended for internal purposes as it has less overhead than JSON)

 A JSON packet with a 4 byte header encoded as a big-endian sequence of bytes (Which is the default), to an AsyncAPY server will look like this: